sous-chefs/apache2/UPGRADING.md

 In custom resources having & using a global variable like attributes makes the cookbook brittle and hard to test.

 These have been removed in favour of tunable properties on each resource.
+Please see the documentation directory for all tunables.

 ## What happened to apache2_web_app